SchwarzKruppzo/ClockworkPlugins/README.md

 # Clockwork Plugins
-The 124 plugins for Clockwork and HL2 RP made by different developers.
+The collection of plugins for Clockwork, HL2 RP and other schemas, made by different developers.
 I do not own any of these work.